react-armenia/react-native-view-editable/README.md

 [![Build Status](https://travis-ci.org/react-armenia/react-native-view-editable.svg?branch=master)](https://travis-ci.org/react-armenia/rreact-native-view-editable) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=plastic)](https://github.com/semantic-release/semantic-release)

 ### The one of the missing piece of react-native.
-View transformation with gestures ✋.
-This makes ANY views editable using gestures like pinch, double tap or pull.
+### Highly performant view transformation with gestures ✋.
+### This library makes ANY views editable using gestures like pinch, double tap or pull.
 You can scale/rotate/move any view

 ### Getting Started
 ```sh